The Axis of Awesome: History

 They returned to the Edinburgh Festival again in 2014 with their new show "Viva La Vida Loca Las Vegas".

-In February 2016, Jordan publicly came out as transgender.
+In February 2016, Raskopoulos publicly came out as transgender in a video called "What's happened to Jordan's beard".
 She was pleasantly surprised by the "overwhelmingly positive" public reaction.
-Their album released that year, Viva La Vida Loca Las Vegas, features a cover of "Transgender Dysphoria Blues" by Against Me!.
+Their album released that year, Viva La Vida Loca Las Vegas, features a cover of Against Me!'s "Transgender Dysphoria Blues".

-In August 2018, the band announced on Facebook that they would no longer be performing together as The Axis of Awesome.
-In 2020 Jordan explained, through a YouTube video, that the band had originally decided to take a break, and that break had become permanent.
-She explained that she still wished the band were together performing, but people grow and change over time and a decade together is a long time.
+In August 2018, the band announced on Facebook that they would no longer be performing together as the Axis of Awesome.
+The group had taken a break the year prior and later decided to make the break permanent.